dotnet/training-tutorials/content/csharp/getting-started/lesson-21.md

 The method you are testing against is the `PlusFive` extension method, so this will be the method/action for your `Act` section.
 Once you have the result from the `Act` section, you can finally assert that the `expectedResult` matches the `actualResult`.

 Initially, it is a good idea to Assert something you don't expect to be true becuase sometimes your test will pass under incorrect conditions, revealing a problem in the test, or in the code.
-Before you run a passing test set your `expectedResult` to be `0`, a value we know is incorrect.
+Before you run a passing test set your `expectedResult` to be `0`, a value you know is incorrect.

 ```c#
 using System;